BUNNY BUSINESS

 Contrary to public perception (yet again!) rabbits are not hardy, and suffer from both heat and cold.
 When rabbits are in their natural environment, their homes are nests of dry grass in underground burrows, well away from weather extremes, so it is necessary that you provide equivalent protection from the weather in an unnatural domestic situation.

-Your rabbits' run should be predominantly under cover and protected from strong winds and rain/flooding in winter, and shaded from the heat in summer (a plastic bottle filled with water and frozen can be put in the run for your rabbit to lie against on hot days.)
+Your rabbits' run should be predominantly under cover and protected from wind and rain/flooding in winter, and shaded from the heat in summer (a plastic bottle filled with water and frozen can be put in the run for your rabbit to lie against on hot days.)
 Ideally in winter they should be shut in at night, and covered.
+Ready-made covers for hutches are now also available from pet shops.

 (In a natural warren situation, rabbits take turns keeping watch for danger, so, being the only 2 rabbits in their warren, they will be torn between wanting to stay together, but also having an instinctive need for one of them to keep watch, so they will both remain outside at night even if they are cold.)

-They can be shut in at night within their run in a smaller, warmer area which has a thick straw bed, and is either enclosed or can be covered (eg with a tarpaulin.)
-Hutches can be bought from pet shops to serve this purpose, although these are often too small, so buy wisely (your pet shop manager may be able to have a more suitable size made for you.)
-Metal hutches are hot in summer and cold in winter, so have the potential to cause your rabbit to suffer quite seriously; don't buy a metal hutch unless you are certain it will be in the shade during all daylight hours in summer and add extra bedding material in winter.
-Elevating the hutch off the ground to ensure it remains dry is essential; a brick at each corner is sufficient, and inserting a pet door into the hutch will give your rabbit access to it during the day.
+They can be shut in at night within their run in a smaller, warmer area which has a thick straw bed, and is either enclosed or can be covered (eg with a tarpaulin or ready made cover).
+Hutches can be bought from pet shops to serve this purpose, although these are often too small, so buy wisely.
+Elevating the hutch off the ground to ensure it remains dry is essential; if there are no legs or wheels.
+A brick at each corner is sufficient, and inserting a pet door into the hutch will give your rabbit access to it during the day.

 Read on if you intend keeping your rabbit only in a traditional hutch.